calvinbui/calvin.me-jekyll/_posts/2017-05-07-ansible-usenet-docker.md

 <!-- more -->

+# Update

+You can find my new playbook (and the roles they refer to) on GitHub at https://github.com/calvinbui/usenet-playbook

 ## Overview

 Ansible and Docker are two technologies I started learning this year.
 As I used them at work, I started getting ideas of how to put them into practice at home in my environments.